-- There may be salt deposits on the brake discs.
-In order to restore the normal braking efficiency, you will need to remove the deposits from the discs by carefully applying the brakes. - When braking, first throttle back and then apply the front and rear brakes at the same time. - On wet or slippery surfaces, mainly use the rear brake. - Braking should always be completed before you enter a bend.
-Shift down to a lower gear that is appropriate to your speed. - On long downhill stretches, use the braking effect of the engine.
+There may be salt deposits on the brake discs.
+In order to restore the normal braking efficiency, you will need to remove the deposits from the discs by carefully applying the brakes.

+Danger of accidents Greater stopping distance due to ABS.

+- Braking should be appropriate to the driving situation and the road conditions.

+Danger of accidents Excessively hard braking causes the wheels to lock.

+ABS must be switched on to be effective.

+Danger of accidents Locking of the wheels due to braking action of the engine.

+- Pull the clutch during emergency braking, full brake application and when braking on a slippery surface. - When braking, first throttle back and then apply the front and rear brakes at the same time.

+When ABS is active, you can achieve maximum braking power even on low grip surfaces such as sandy, wet, or slippery terrain without locking of the tires.

+Danger of accidents Road grip is reduced when braking with the motorcycle at an angle or on a laterally inclined surface.

+- Braking should be completed before you enter into a bend. - Braking should always be completed before you enter a bend.
+Shift down to a lower gear that is appropriate to your speed.

+On long downhill stretches, use the braking effect of the engine.
 Do this by changing down two gears, but do not race the engine.
 You will require less braking force and the brakes will not overheat.